-(a) A qualified physician may issue a physician certification only if the qualified physician does all of the following:

-- 1 (1) Conducts a physical examination while physically 2 present in the same room as the patient and a full assessment 3 of the medical history of the patient. - (2) Diagnoses the patient with at least one qualifying condition.
+- (a) A qualified physician may issue a physician certification only if the qualified physician does all of the following: - (1) Conducts a physical examination while physically present in the same room as the patient and a full assessment of the medical history of the patient. - (2) Diagnoses the patient with at least one qualifying condition. - (3) Determines that the medical use of cannabis would likely outweigh the potential health risks for the patient and documents that determination in the patient's medical record.

-- (3) Determines that the medical use of cannabis would likely outweigh the potential health risks for the patient and documents that determination in the patient's medical record. - (4) Reviews the patient's controlled drug prescription history in the controlled substance prescription database established under Article 10 of Chapter 2 of Title 20. - (5) Reviews the patient registry and confirms that the patient does not have an active physician certification from another qualified physician. - (6) Obtains the voluntary and informed written consent of the patient to use cannabis for medical use each time the qualified physician issues a physician certification for the patient, which shall be maintained in the patient's medical record.
+- (4) Reviews the patient's controlled drug prescription history in the controlled substance prescription database established under Article 10 of Chapter 2 of this title. - (5) Reviews the patient registry and confirms that the patient does not have an active physician certification from another qualified physician. - (6) Obtains the voluntary and informed written consent of the patient to use cannabis for medical use each time the qualified physician issues a physician certification for the patient, which shall be maintained in the patient's medical record.
 The patient, or the patient's parent or legal guardian if the patient is a minor, must sign the informed consent acknowledging that the qualified physician has sufficiently explained its content.
-The qualified physician shall use a standardized informed consent form adopted by rule by the commission, that must include, at a minimum, information relating to all of the following:

-- a.
-The federal and state classification of cannabis

-as a Schedule I controlled substance.

-- b.
-The approval and oversight status of cannabis by

-the Food and Drug Administration.
+The qualified physician shall use a standardized informed consent form adopted by rule by the commission, that must include, at a minimum, information relating to all of the following: - a.
+The federal and state classification of cannabis as a Schedule I controlled substance. - b.
+The approval and oversight status of cannabis by the Food and Drug Administration. - c.

-- c.
 The current state of research on the efficacy of cannabis to treat the qualifying condition or conditions.

-- d.
+d.
 The potential for addiction.

 - e.
 The potential effect that cannabis may have on a patient's coordination, motor skills, and cognition, including a warning against operating heavy machinery, operating a motor vehicle, or engaging in activities that require a person to be alert or respond quickly. - f.
 The potential side effects of cannabis use. - g.
 The risks, benefits, and drug interactions of cannabis. - h.
-That the patient's de-identified health information contained in the patient's medical record, physician certification, and patient registry may be used for research purposes or used to monitor compliance with this chapter, as further provided in subsection (h). - (b) A physician certification may only be issued by a qualified physician certified in a speciality relevant to the diagnosis of a qualifying condition, and may not be issued by the attending physician, as defined in Section 22-8A-3, of a qualified patient.

-1 (c) A qualified physician may limit the cannabis 2 that a qualified patient may obtain from a dispensary based on 3 quantity, type, or dosage.
+That the patient's de-identified health information contained in the patient's medical record, physician certification, and patient registry may be used for research purposes or used to monitor compliance with this chapter, as further provided in subsection (h). - (b) If medically appropriate, the qualified physician issuing a physician certification shall refer the qualified patient to a physician certified in a speciality relevant to the diagnosis of a qualifying condition. - (c) As the issuer of a physician certification, the qualified physician shall register electronically the named qualified patient in the patient registry in a manner determined by the commission. - (d) When registering a qualified patient under subsection (c), a qualified physician may limit the cannabis that a qualified patient may obtain from a dispensary based on quantity, type, or dosage.